with Governor Mike Huckabee

 *Price reflects a 3% cash discount.
 If your credit card company has Travel Protection Coverage, you may want to consider putting it on your credit card and save additional Travel Protection Premiums.
 Call if you have questions.

-IMPORTANT NOTICE: Both 2020 Israel Experience Tours with Mike Huckabee have been sold out for quite a while.
+IMPORTANT NOTICE: The Israel Tours with Governor Huckabee usually go to a waiting list.
 The Azamara Luxury Cruise Ship has a capacity of 690 guests.
 It is quite likely this cruise will sell out rather quickly also.
 If you are interested, please register with a deposit as soon as possible.

 October 24 – Depart USA

 Arrive in Athens and see the best of Athens on a panoramic drive designed for those who prefer a more leisurely tour of the city.
 Board a comfortable coach for a narrated tour covering both modern and ancient attractions, including the Academy, Hadrian’s Arch, the Temple of Olympian Zeus, the National Gardens, and a stop at the pedestrian zone below the majestic Acropolis.
 Conclude with free time to shop in the picturesque Plaka, the city’s most ancient neighborhood.
 Transfer to the ship to embark after your tour.
 (Late arrivals may experience a shorter panoramic tour and reduced free time.)